Markkop/corvo-astral/README.md

 * `.alma`: returns the Almanax Bonus and [more info](http://www.krosmoz.com/en/almanax) for the current day
 * `.calc`: calculates the damage for an attack given some values
-* `.subli`: search for a given sublimation by name, slot combination or source
+* `.subli`: search for sublimations by name, slot combination or source
-* `.recipe`: search for a given recipe by name and rarity
+* `.recipe`: search for recipes by name and rarity
-* `.equip`: search for a given equipment by name and rarity
+* `.equip`: search for equipment by name and rarity
+* `.mob`: search for monsters by name
 * `.party`: create, update, join or leave a party listing
 * `.about`: get information about this bot
 * `.config`: configure custom settings for each discord channel